ibm-cloud-docs/BlockStorage/managing-block-storage.md

 You can manage your {{site.data.keyword.blockstoragefull}} volumes in the [{{site.data.keyword.cloud}} console](/classic-gen1){: external}.
 From the **menu** ![Menu icon](../icons/icon_hamburger.svg "Menu"), select **Infrastructure** ![VPC icon](../icons/vpc.svg) > **Classic Infrastructure** to interact with classic services.
 You can also manage your volumes from the CLI, with the API or Terraform.
 {: shortdesc}

-## Viewing {{site.data.keyword.blockstorageshort}} LUN details in the console
+## Viewing {{site.data.keyword.blockstorageshort}} volume details in the console
 {: #viewLUNdeetsUI}
 {: help}
 {: support}
 {: ui}

-You can view a summary of the key information for the selected storage LUN including extra snapshot and replication capabilities that were added to the storage.
+You can view a summary of the key information for the selected storage volume including extra snapshot and replication capabilities that were added to the storage.

 1. Click **Storage** > **{{site.data.keyword.blockstorageshort}}**.
 2. Click the appropriate Volume name from the list.

-## Viewing {{site.data.keyword.blockstorageshort}} LUN details from the CLI
+## Viewing {{site.data.keyword.blockstorageshort}} volume details from the CLI
 {: #viewLUNdeetsCLI}
 {: help}
 {: support}